Self employment and benefits

 What benefits can I get if I work part time?

 Benefits you can get when working part time include Income Support if you are a person who

 qualifies (e.g. a single parent) or Jobseeker's Allowance.
 You must

 be working less than 16 hours per week, and if you have a

 partner they must be working no more than 24 hours per week.

 Housing Benefit (HB England, Scotland,

-Wales) (HB Northern Ireland)
+Wales) (HB Northern Ireland) and

-and Council Tax Support if you
+Council Tax Support whether you work

-work part time.
+full time or part time.